 We are a research group at the MRC Laboratory of Molecular Biology in Cambridge, UK working on improving molecular simulations.

 Molecular dynamics has shown success in obtaining biological insights by providing mechanistic interpretations of experimental data.
-However, the force fields used to describe how the atoms interact are biased towards keeping folded proteins folded and fail when applied to disordered proteins or protein aggregation.
-The idea of using the technique of automatic differentiation, most commonly used to train neural networks, to improve force fields is called differentiable molecular simulation (DMS).
-It overcomes the limitations of other methods by allowing multiple parameters to be tuned at once.
+However, the force fields used to describe how the atoms interact lack accuracy and can fail for example when applied to disordered proteins or protein aggregation.

 We are currently looking to grow the group!

-University of Cambridge students can also apply to do part III projects in the group.
+University of Cambridge students can also apply to do part III or masters projects in the group.

 jgreener at mrc-lmb.cam.ac.uk